SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 have affected its circuits in an undiagnosable way, such that random unfortunate glitches plague its interactions.
-The superficial damage and scarring on O'Fyvate (as it's known to its organic friends) has proven nearly impossible to boil“ out ' completely, and it is unable -- or unwilling - to purchase a
+The superficial damage and scarring on O'Fyvate (as it's known to its organic friends) has proven nearly impossible to boil" out ' completely, and it is unable -- or unwilling - to purchase a

 resistance totals against mental harm; Immortality (R1, total